Marnus Labuschagne: Tours of India and South Africa 2019–20

 In December 2019, Labuschagne was named in Australia's ODI squad for their 2020 tour of India.
 He made his ODI debut on 14 January; Australia won the match by ten wickets with Labuschagne not batting or bowling in the game.
 He played the remaining two ODIs of the series, scoring a maiden ODI half-century in the third match.

 After being retained in the Australian squad for their tour of South Africa, he scored his first ODI century in March, making 108 runs at Potchefstroom, close to his hometown.
 In April 2020, Cricket Australia awarded Labuschagne with a central contract ahead of the 2020–21 season.
 On 16 July 2020, Labuschagne was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Labuschagne included in the touring party.

 New Zealand in Australia 2020

-New Zealand returned to Australia after the Test series, with games scheduled to be held on the 13th, 15th and 20 March 2020.
+New Zealand returned to Australia after the Test series, with games scheduled to be held on the 13, 15 and 20 March 2020.
 The first match was won by Australia, with a winning margin of 71 runs as Labuschagne made 56.
 However, due to the COVID-19 pandemic, the 2nd and 3rd matches were cancelled without a ball being bowled due to travel restrictions.

 In February 2022, Labuschagne was named in Australia's Twenty20 International (T20I) squad for their one-off match against Pakistan.
 He made his T20I debut on 5 April 2022, for Australia against Pakistan.

+2021-22 Ashes Series in Australia

+This series was Labuschagne's first Ashes series at home, in which he played all 5 Test matches, and scored 335 runs with the bat across the series at an average of 41.87.
+During the 2nd Test at Adelaide Oval, in Australia's first innings, he scored a 103-run century off a patient 305 balls.
+In the 2nd innings of the same Test, he scored 51 runs off 96 balls, leading to him being named the Player Of The Match.